 Key characteristics of good competency evidence

 Evidence should show how the trainee undertook and understood the activity.
 Assessing the trainee’s evidence is assessing the trainee’s ability to do the job properly.
 Evidence should show the trainee’s ability to apply knowledge, skills and experience over time to demonstrate competency.
+Evidence should:

-- Be clear, concise and relevant to the specific competency or learning outcome.
+- be clear, concise and relevant to the specific competency or learning outcome

-- Demonstrate practically that the competence has been achieved.
+- demonstrate practically that the competence has been achieved.
 Competency evidence is not an essay.
 It should indicate, via the appropriate media and content, what the trainee has done, how they have made progress and any feedback received from colleagues or patients on their competence.

-- Where possible, always consider the implications for the patient of the competency or practice involved.
+- where possible, always consider the implications for the patient of the competency or practice involved

 In this short video, Jane Lynch (STP Training Programme Director), Sarah Clinton (Training Manager) and Kade Flowers (Clinical Biochemistry Graduate) discuss what makes good competency evidence and the best way to achieve it.